 When you move slowly, you also open the opportunity to meet other like-minded people.
 Enjoy the journey, and make that a part of the experience.
 It’s not just about the destination!

-Stay in Local Accommodations
+3. Stay in Local Accommodations

 To further immerse yourself in the local culture, choose small, locally-owned accommodations such as guesthouses, bed & breakfasts, or homestays.
 These options often provide a more personal experience and can offer unique insights into local life.

 There isn’t a better way to practice the language, understand the values and traditions, and connect with an area than staying with a local family.
 Not only do you learn, but you also help support locals.
-I promise you, a big resort that is designed to make you feel comfortable and at home, is not an enriching experience when you’re abroad.

-Travel in the Off-Season
+4. Travel in the Off-Season

 Similarly, challenge yourself to get off of the beaten path.
 Explore new less explored areas.
 This can lead to unique and unforgettable experiences that you might otherwise miss.
 Just because you don’t see it as a trendy place on Instagram (yet), it doesn’t mean there aren’t new places to explore that will be more authentic and memorable.

-Talk To Locals
+5. Talk to Locals

 There are no better people to connect with than locals.
 I’m guessing you didn’t travel to the other side of the world to connect with people who are from the same state/country as you.
 When you’re out to eat, ask the server if they know of any good viewpoints.
 Talk to shop owners about what they’re selling and be open to learning about local crafts and traditions.

-Be Adaptable
+6. Be Adaptable

 Part of adopting a slow travel mindset involves being open to change and spontaneity.
 Be prepared to adjust your plans as needed and embrace the unexpected.
 This is where a lot of growth develops in you, as you learn to trust yourself in unknown situations.